 What makes the sweet lassi recipe a light lassi?

-I have not added any cream or makhan.
-Also, I have added water and not milk to the curd while blending it.
-Hence this is a light lassi recipe and not a heavy one.
+I have not included any cream or makhan.
+Also, I have included water and not milk in the curd while mixing it.
+Consequently, this is a light lassi recipe and not an overwhelming one.

 Can I add more flavors to the lassi?

 Absolutely!
-There are many variations of lassi.
-Add strawberries to make Strawberry Lassi.
-Blend some ripe sweet mangoes and make Mango Lassi.
-Add some dried rose petals, and rose syrup to make Rose Lassi, or make a fruit lassi with mixed fruits.
+There are numerous varieties of lassi.
+Include strawberries to make Strawberry Lassi.
+Mix a few ready-sweet mangoes and make Mango Lassi.
+Include a few dried rose petals, and rose syrup to make Rose Lassi, or make a fruit lassi with blended fruits.

 No, as you see here I have shared a salty lassi recipe.
-Lassi has many variations and sweet lassi is the most popular version preferred by many.
+Lassi has numerous varieties and sweet lassi is the most well-known adaptation favored by many.